-From the Poor Clares of Cincinnati.
 They are a contemplative order of the Franciscan tradition.
-Below is a “fact sheet” of sorts provided by Sr. Mary Pia Malaborbor, Vocation Director of the order.
+Below is a “fact sheet” of sorts provided by Sr. Vickie Griner, vocation director, for the Poor Clares of Cincinnati.

 We are a community of sisters known as the Poor Clares, the contemplative branch of the Franciscan family, founded by St. Clare of Assisi in the 13 century.
 As Poor Clares, we take the vows of poverty, chastity, obedience and enclosure.
 Our mission is to pray for the needs of the church, the world, and all people.